-Journal articles appear in print and also electronically on the NYSBA website, and are available to NYSBA members as well as the general public.
+Journal articles appear in print and also electronically on the NYSBA website (the News Center), and are available to NYSBA members as well as the general public.
 In some cases, an article may be available electronically before it appears in print.
 Journal contributors do not receive financial remuneration.

-Back issues of the NYSBA Journal can be viewed here.
+Back issues (to 2000) of the NYSBA Journal can be viewed here.
 Current articles can be found in the latest issue and on the News Center area of the website.
 You are strongly encouraged to review our issues and articles to get a sense of the type of content we publish.
+If you’re proposing an article on a topic already covered, be sure to explain how you are adding to and providing an update of the content.

 Send all article materials and other communications via email, with attachments as needed, to the editors at [email protected].
 Submissions will be reviewed in as timely a manner as possible, and contributors will be notified by email if submissions are accepted for publication.